We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 As you can see from the below screenshot, Shopify also lets you add conditions and actions to each step of the recovery process — this gives you the option to create an extremely ‘bespoke’ customer journey.

-There’s still a lot going for Ecwid’s abandoned cart saving feature though.
-Because it’s bundled with Ecwid’s $39 plan, this key feature is available more cheaply from Ecwid than from several of its key competitors.
+The main thing Ecwid’s abandoned cart saver has going for it is its availability at a relatively low price point.
+Because it’s bundled with Ecwid’s $45 plan, this key feature is available more cheaply from Ecwid than from several of its key competitors.

-(For example, Squarespace requires you to be on a $65 per month plan to access this feature, and BigCommerce requires you to be on a $105 per month plan to do so.)
+(For example, Squarespace requires you to be on a $72 per month plan to access cart saving features and BigCommerce requires you to be on a $105 per month plan to do so.)

 But overall, when it comes to abandoned cart saving, the winner is Shopify.